freqtrade/freqtrade/docs/installation.md

 #### 5. You are ready

-You are ready to run, create the user directory and configuration file [Bot Configuration](configuration.md), run the program `dry_run: True` to verify that everything works, and run a backtest to double check.
+You are ready to run, create the user directory and configuration file [Bot Configuration](configuration.md), run the program `dry_run: True` to verify that everything is working, and run a backtest to double check.

 ```bash
 # Prerequisite